M.Mus. Orchestral Instruments, Major Harp

 You will find further information in the Aptitude Test Regulations and Matriculation Regulations (only in German) of Rostock University of Music and Drama.

-In order to take part in the aptitude test, you need to submit 2 application videos with the following content:
+In order to take part in the aptitude test part 1, you need to submit your application as well as two videos according to the regulations of the study course you are applying for.

 List of representative works: